cs3org/.github/GOVERNANCE.md

 ---------------

-We strive to take decisions openly and by consensus, though ultimately CERN represented by the product managers has the final say on all decisions in the projects.
+We strive to take decisions openly and by consensus, though ultimately CERN represented by the product manager has the final say on all decisions in the projects.
 In particular this means that there is no formal voting procedure for projects under the CS3 Organization.

 **Leaders drive decision making**

-The CS3 Organization product managers, architects, coordinators and maintainers as the leaders of the project are responsible for driving decision making in their respective domains.
+The CS3 Organization product manager, architects, coordinators and maintainers as the leaders of the project are responsible for driving decision making in their respective domains.